jaq-lagnirac/cs370-swe/README.md

 #### Install Rust and Cargo

 [Tauri](https://tauri.app/) is a Rust tool to run web applications locally by using operating system WebView APIs (similar to Electron).
+Cargo is the Rust package manager.
 To install the front-end pages, do the following:

 1) Install the required packages on Ubuntu by running the following commands:
     ```
     sudo apt install libwebkit2gtk-4.0-dev \
         build-essential \
         curl \
         wget \
         file \
         libssl-dev \
         libgtk-3-dev \
         libayatana-appindicator3-dev \
         librsvg2-dev \
         nsis \
         lld \
         llvm
     ```
 2) Download the Rust distribution and execute the file using the following command:
     ```